IMPORTANT

 The SMC server uses SNMP version 2c by default.
 You may however choose another version (version 1 or v3 USM) in the configuration file located in /etc/snmp/snmpd.conf.

-- Log on to the SMC server via the console port or in SSH.
+- Log in to the SMC server via the console of your hypervisor or in SSH.

 - Enter one of the following commands: